ese-msc/c-primer/hello_world.md

     }
 ```

-Unlike Python, we need to use a function from outside the core language (in this case the function `printf` from the standard library `stdio` ) to print our message to screen.
-At the compilation stage we do this with command `#include` (a C preprocessor directive), which works somewhat similarly to the `import` statement in Python.
+Unlike Python, we need to use a function from outside the core language (in this case the function `printf` from the standard library `stdio`) in order to print our message to screen.
+At the compilation stage we do this with command `#include` (a C preprocessor directive), which in practice works somewhat similarly to the `import` statement in Python by pulling other code into our work.

 Where Python runs through commands beginning at the top of a script file, in `C` programs (at least, those printing to screen in the terminal) start at the beginning of the special `main` function.
 This function usually returns an integer, where `0` is taken to mean that things worked successfully, while other values are taken as a sign that something went wrong.

-Finally, in C we **must** use the double quotes `"` to indicate a string, and since the `printf` function doesn't end lines automatically, we must do it ourselves using the special `\n` character.
+Finally, in C/C++ we **must** use the double quotes `"` to indicate a string (the `'` character won't work), and since the `printf` function doesn't end lines automatically, we must do it ourselves using the special end-of-line `\n` character.

 ## Hello World in C++